 You can report your taxes online through the MassTaxConnect website.

 Additionally, you must register with the Department of Unemployment Assistance (DUA) to submit wage and employment reports and pay unemployment insurance contributions.
-You can use the instructions and user registration guide for help.

 Step 8: Document and store your payroll records.
 It is important to retain records for all employees for several years, including those who are no longer with your company.
-If you need help with which records to keep, please see our article on retaining payroll records.
+If you need help with which records to keep, see our article on retaining payroll records.

 Step 9: Do year-end payroll tax reports.
 The federal forms that are mandated are W-2s (for employees) and 1099s (for contractors).
 These forms should be given to employees and contractors by Jan.
 31 of the following year.
-State W-2s are also required for Massachusetts and these forms are due by Jan.
+State W-2s are also required for Massachusetts, and these forms are due by Jan.
 31.

 Download our free checklist to help you stay on track while you’re working through these steps: